Soundtrack SDK | Docs

 Release SDK player software

-The SYB releases contain a pre- and full-release.
+The Soundtrack SDK releases contain a pre- and full-release.
 The pre-release is sent out for the purpose of SDK partner testing and the full-release is the the costumer production release.
-The SYB releases are taking place once every quarter, which is distributed into following months: November, February, May, August.
+The Soundtrack SDK releases are taking place once every quarter, which is distributed into following months: November, February, May, August.
 See SDK Release Calendar for exact dates.

 Pre-release